Siberian-Cyborg/robotics/README.md

 # robotics
 Direct and inverse kinematics and dynamics of a serial 6DOF robot arm written in Matlab

+To run the scripts you will need MATLAB.
+Simply download the scripts open them with matlab go to the main file of the respective folder and press play.
+You can set different flags to toggle options.
+The resulting trajectories are wirtten into a csv file which can be used for simulating the robots motion.

-Use the following browser based tool to animate the robot. https://web.am.ed.tum.de/roboterdynamik_praktikum/
+Use the following browser based tool to animate the robot.
+In the upper left corner you can upload the csv file containing the trajectory to simulate. https://web.am.ed.tum.de/roboterdynamik_praktikum/

 # Direct Kinematics